astronomer/docs/astro/set-up-data-lineage.md

 An alternative to writing a custom extractor is to specify dataset inlets and outlets directly in your task parameters.
 These inlets and outlets appear as dependency lines on the lineage graph for your DAG.
 This option is suitable if your priority is rendering an accurate lineage graph of your DAG, and you don't need to generate specific facets from your operators.

-To specify inlets and outlets, see the [OpenLineage documentation](https://openlineage.io/docs/integrations/airflow/manual) and [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/lineage.html).
+To specify inlets and outlets, see the [OpenLineage documentation](https://openlineage.io/docs/integrations/airflow/manual) and [Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/lineage.html).
 Note that OpenLineage only supports specifying inlets and outlets using `Table` objects.

 ## Extract lineage metadata from external systems to Astro